 Smoke coming from many stacks

-Hazardous chemical incidents, including fires, explosions and toxic releases, occur every other day on average in the United States.
+Hazardous chemical incidents, including fires, explosions and toxic releases, occur near daily in the United States.

-Our coalition is calling on the U.S. Environmental Protection Agency (EPA) and other federal agencies to implement stronger regulations to prevent chemical disasters.
+Our coalition is calling on the U.S. Environmental Protection Agency (EPA) and other federal agencies to implement strong chemical safety regulations to prevent chemical disasters.
 Learn More.

 Passaic disaster